For release: February 4, 2014

 “We are thrilled with the number of responses received and with the diversity of perspectives represented by the responses,” commented Sandra Pianalto, president of the Federal Reserve Bank of Cleveland and chair of the Financial Services Policy Committee, which issued the paper.
 “On behalf of the Reserve Banks, I would like to thank the commenters for preparing such thoughtful and insightful responses.
 It’s critical that all ideas and perspectives are considered as we collectively identify the most promising opportunities to advance the U.S. payment system.”

 Responses were submitted by individual financial institutions, businesses, payment networks and processors, software vendors, payment innovators, consultants, and consumers, as well as from trade groups representing financial institution and business members.
-Responses may be viewed at FedPaymentsImprovement.org/user-submissions/.
+Responses may be viewed at FedPaymentsImprovement.org/about/consultation-paper/.

 The Reserve Banks released the consultation paper in September 2013 with responses due in December 2013.
 The paper solicited comments on gaps and opportunities in the payment system; potential desired outcomes, strategies, and tactics to shape the future of U.S. payments; and the Fed’s role in implementing the strategies and tactics.
 Industry feedback was sought as input to the Reserve Banks’ decisions regarding future improvement initiatives, which will be communicated in a paper to be published in the second half of 2014.